-In the Western Mediterranean, you can experience magnificent Málaga, the second most populous city in Andalusía.
-One of the oldest cities in the world, Málaga has a lineage stretching back 2,800 years, embracing the Phoenicians, Carthaginians and Romans as well as Islamic rulers.
-As you can imagine, its architecture is truly spectacular and the city is an unrivalled treasure trove of history.
+Experience riveting rivieras and shores of splendour in the western Mediterranean.
+Málaga, the second most populous city in Andalusia and one of the oldest cities in the world, has a lineage stretching back 2,800 years.
+Málaga is home to some of the most spectacular architecture and is an unrivalled treasure trove of history.

 Or perhaps you’d prefer to explore the watery wonders of Venice, straddling 117 tiny islands.
 Long considered the world’s most romantic city, it’s the ultimate must-see destination.
 Why not consider an itinerary that includes both a luxury cruise and a journey aboard the legendary Venice Simplon-Orient-Express?

 Meanwhile, Split in Croatia is one of the most ancient cities in the region, founded in the fourth century BC as Aspálathos.
 Having passed through Greek, Roman and Byzantine hands, it is today a magnet for well-heeled tourists, with all the attractions to match.
 Croatia’s second-largest city, Split, is always buzzing and has the right balance between traditional and modernity.
 Head to Diocletian’s Palace, the living heart of the city and one of the most imposing ancient Roman structures in existence today.